-9Carrying capacity is the maximum number of animals that the environment can sustain and is determined by the availability of food, water, cover, and the tolerance of crowding by the species in question.
+$^{^{11}}$ Carrying capacity is the maximum number of animals that the environment can sustain and is determined by the availability of food, water, cover, and the tolerance of crowding by the species in question.

-Beaver densities specific to Oklahoma are currently not available.
-As discussed previously, beaver densities per unit of area calculated from other studies in the United States and Canada have ranged from 0.4 beaver families per square mile to a high of 11.9 beaver families per square mile (Novak 1987).
-Density estimates in the United States and Canada based on only stream miles (i.e., per a linear unit of measure) have ranged from 0.8 beaver colonies per stream mile to 3.9 beaver colonies per stream mile (Novak 1987).
-There are approximately 950,000 acres of wetlands in Oklahoma (United States Geological Survey 1996, Association of State Wetland Managers 2013) along with 78,778 miles of rivers and streams in the State (EPA 2012, Oklahoma Department of Environmental Quality 2014).
-To evaluate a worst-case scenario, the statewide beaver population will be estimated using the lowest beaver colony density per linear measure derived from other studies of 0.8 beaver families per stream mile.
-If all of the stream and river miles in Oklahoma were suitable beaver habitat and if beaver colonies occupied all of those miles, approximately 63,000 beaver families would occur along the 78,778 miles of river and streams in the State, which would not include beaver families that inhabit wetlands, lakes, ponds, and other aquatic habitats.
+0.4 beaver families per square mile to a high of 11.9 beaver families per square mile (Novak 1987).
+Density estimates in the United States and Canada based only on stream miles (i.e., per a linear unit of measure) have ranged from 0.8 beaver colonies per stream mile to 3.9 beaver colonies per stream mile (Novak 1987).

+There are approximately 4.1 million to 4.7 million acres of wetlands in South Carolina (Dahl 1990, Hefner et al. 1994, Dahl 1999).
+In addition, an estimated 30,000 miles of streams and rivers occur in South Carolina (EPA 2012).
+To evaluate a worst-case scenario, the estimated statewide beaver population will use the lowest beaver colony density per linear measure derived from other studies of 0.8 beaver colonies per stream mile.
+If all of the stream and river miles in South Carolina were suitable beaver habitat and if beaver colonies occupied all of those miles, approximately 24,000 beaver colonies would occur along the 30,000 miles of river and streams in the State, which would not include beaver colonies that inhabit wetlands, lakes, ponds, and other aquatic habitats.

-To derive a population estimate, the number of beaver per colony must also be known.
+The number of beaver per colony is also required to derive a population estimate.
+However, the average number of beaver per colony in South Carolina is unknown.
 In Alabama, Wilkinson (1962) estimated the average number of beaver per colony at 4.6 beaver, which is similar to the average of 5.3 beaver per colony in Georgia that Parrish (1960) estimated.
 From other studies, the average size of beaver colonies has ranged from 3.2 beaver to 9.2 beaver per colony (Novak 1987).
-Therefore, if there were 63,000 beaver colonies along the rivers and streams of the State and if there were 4.6 beaver per colony, a statewide population of beaver inhabiting rivers and streams could be estimated at 289,800 beaver.
-The actual statewide population of beaver is likely much larger than 289,800 beaver since the population estimate was only based on river and stream miles using the lowest density information.
-In addition, the population estimate did not include beaver that could inhabit other aquatic habitats or create their own habitats by impounding water in areas associated with water runoff or storage (e.g., drainage ditches, irrigation canals, storm water storage facilities).
+Therefore, if there were 24,000 beaver colonies along the rivers and streams of the State and if there were 3.2 beaver per colony, the population inhabiting rivers and streams would be 76,800 beaver.
+The actual statewide population is likely much larger than 76,800 beaver.
+The statewide population is likely much larger because the calculated estimate used the lowest density information available for beaver.
+In addition, the population estimate did not include beaver that could inhabit other aquatic habitats or create their own habitats by impounding water in areas associated with water runoff or storage (e.g., drainage ditches, irrigation canals, storm water structures).